Origin of donor compensation in monoclinic (Al$_x$Ga$_{1{\rm -}x})_2$O$_3$ alloys

 Ga$_2$O$_3$, which has a wide bandgap of 4.7 eV~\cite{Tippins1965,Matsumoto1974} and a large critical breakdown field of 5-9 MVcm$^{-1}$~\cite{Pearton2018a,Higashiwaki2017}, is among the most promising ultrawide-bandgap materials for the development of power devices, such as Schottky barrier diodes~\cite{Ji2022}, MOSFETs, and rectifiers.~\cite{Pearton2018b, Zhou2019} Additionally, the wide bandgap leads to UV transparency~\cite{Ueda1997, Orita2000}, enabling the development of solar-blind photodetectors and other optoelectronic devices.~\cite{Guo2019, Wang2021, Sun2024}

 Device fabrication often requires creating heterostructures between Ga$_2$O$_3$ and another material.
-Typically, these heterostructures are formed using alloys of Al$_2$O$_3$ and Ga$_2$O$_3$, which provide large conduction-band offsets with Ga$_2$O$_3$, enabling charge-carrier confinement~\cite{Ahmadi2017a, Krishnamoorthy2017, Joishi2019,Okumura2019, Chatterjee2020, Vaidya2021, Tadjer2021, Peelaers2018}, which can be used to create a two-dimensional electron gas (2DEG).~\cite{Zhang2018, Ranga2021} Crystalline AlGaO thin flims can be reliably grown using MOCVD~\cite{Sasaki2024}, with films reported possessing up to 99\% Al content~\cite{Bhuiyan2023}.
-Furthermore, intentional donor doping can be achieved in these alloys, with Si being the most common and effective $n$-type dopant~\cite{Varley2020, Galazka2023, Okumura2024}.
+Typically, these heterostructures are formed using alloys of Al$_2$O$_3$ and Ga$_2$O$_3$, which provide large conduction-band offsets with Ga$_2$O$_3$, enabling charge-carrier confinement~\cite{Ahmadi2017a, Krishnamoorthy2017, Joishi2019,Okumura2019, Chatterjee2020, Vaidya2021, Tadjer2021, Peelaers2018}, which can be used to create a two-dimensional electron gas (2DEG).~\cite{Zhang2018, Ranga2021} Monoclinic AlGaO can be synthesized through a variety of growth methods.
+Czochralski bulk crystals with up to 35\% Al content can be grown from the melt.~\cite{Galazka2023} Crystalline AlGaO thin films can be reliably grown using MOCVD, with films possessing up to 99\% Al content achievable using trimethylgallium (TMGa) and trimethylaluminum (TMAl) as precursors~\cite{Bhuiyan2023}.
+Furthermore, intentional donor doping can be achieved in these alloys, with Si being the most common and effective $n$-type dopant~\cite{Varley2020, Mu2022, Galazka2023}.

 However, $n$-type doped AlGaO alloys suffer from electrical compensation, even at modest Al concentrations.
-Experiments have shown that the free carrier concentration decreases in alloys with Al content greater than 20\%~\cite{Galazka2023, Okumura2024}.
-This is far short of what is predicted by theory, as density functional theory (DFT) calculations show that Si should act as a shallow donor in alloys with up to 85\% Al content~\cite{Varley2020}.
+Experiments have shown that the free carrier concentration decreases in bulk alloys with Al content greater than 20\%~\cite{Galazka2023}.
+This is far short of what is predicted by theory, as density functional theory (DFT) calculations show that Si should act as a shallow donor in alloys with up to 70\% Al content~\cite{Mu2022}.
 Experimentally, in Ga$_2$O$_3$/\algao~heterostructures, donor doping has only been achieved in heterostructures with up to 26\% Al content.~\cite{Ranga2020a}

 One mechanism that could explain the compensation of donor doping in these alloys is the formation of cation vacancies.
 In Ga$_2$O$_3$, gallium vacancies (V$_{\text{Ga}}$) have low formation energies, so they are present in high concentrations in both bulk and thin film samples~\cite{Weiser2018, Son2020, Karjalainen2020, Johnson2019, Tuomisto2024}.
 Since V$_{\text{Ga}}$ acts as a deep acceptor in the 3$-$ charge state~\cite{Varley2011,Kyrtsos2017,Zimmerman2020, Frodason2021}, with the ability to bind up to three electrons, they can lead to a decrease in the charge carrier concentration.
 Additionally, V$_{\text{Ga}}$ has been shown to form in response to Si doping~\cite{Korhonen2015}.
 Experimentally, it is challenging to study vacancy defects.
 Modeling with DFT can be used to elucidate the properties of these defects, but computational studies of cation vacancies in~\algao~alloys have not yet been performed.